applied-ml-bde/bde/README.md

 Assumptions: assume an independent distribution of model parameters
 1. Define a fully connected neural network structure where each output value corresponds to a parametrization of a distribution.
    In the case of a Gaussian distribution (currently the only supported option), each output value corresponds to 2 predictions: mean $\mu$ and standard deviation $\sigma$, and the output layer for a network with N predicted values should look as follows: $(\mu_1, \mu_2, ..., \mu_N, \sigma_1, \sigma_2, ..., \sigma_N)$.
-2. train n neural networks in parallel using a negative log-likelihood loss function to obtain $\mu$ and $log(\sigma)$ or $log(b)$ for Laplace, respectively.
+2. Train n neural networks in parallel using a negative log-likelihood loss function to obtain $\mu$ and $log(\sigma)$ or $log(b)$ for Laplace, respectively.
-3. specify a prior distribution over the model weights
+3. Specify a prior distribution over the model weights
-4. calculate the posterior probability of the weights
+4. Calculate the posterior probability of the weights
-5. use a sampler with burn-in period to sample new trained networks, i.e. sets of weights, in parallel from the posterior distribution
+5. Use a sampler with burn-in period to sample new trained networks, i.e. sets of weights, in parallel from the posterior distribution
-6. use the obtained networks to predict the data
+6. Use the obtained networks to predict the data
-7. from the posterior predictive distribution, obtain mean estimates and credible intervals
+7. From the posterior predictive distribution, obtain mean estimates and credible intervals

 The fully connected Bayesian networks are individually trained using